 - If you’re dealing with hardened grime, soak that part of the door lock into a cup with plain vinegar.

-Solution #2: Lubricate the door latch
+2. Lubricate the door latch

 If the insides are rusty, the door latch doesn’t go in all the way.
 You’ll need to use a lubricant to clean off the rust and protect the parts from drying out.

 You need to squirt it with a quality multipurpose lubricant or oil a couple of times.
-Make sure you move the latch in and out repeatedly for the oil or lubricant to seep into the nooks and crannies.
+Make sure you repeatedly move the latch in and out for the oil or lubricant to seep into the nooks and crannies.

-Solution #3: Apply some force on the latch
+3. Apply some force on the latch

 We can fix a door knob latch that is jammed by hitting it with the hammer several times.
 With just enough pressure, the door latch can open freel again, but if the issue persists, you should check and repair the door lock’s internal gear.

-Solution #4: Realign the strike plate or install a new one
+4. Realign the strike plate or install a new one

-If the problem with the strike plate is moisture-related, you should reapply finishing to the door’s wood.
+If the problem with the strike plate is moisture-related, you should reapply to finish the door’s wood.
 Do note that this could happen again in the future, usually during seasonal changes, so schedule the finishing ahead to prevent moisture reoccurrence.

 If the problem with the strike plate is expanded wood, you can adjust the plate and realign it to the latch.
 This would require more work, but it offers a more permanent solution than a simple realign.

-Solution #5: Fix the broken part or replace door latch
+5. Fix the broken part or replace door latch

 The springs are often the first to go, so check the door latch for a broken mechanism.
 If the door latch is still under warranty, call the manufacturer for a replacement.